Plug-In Solar in Virginia — Legal

 What You Can Do

 Self-install up to 1,200W without utility approval (effective July 1, 2026).
+Must submit a pre-installation notification form to your utility via the SCC portal (utility has 15 days to review; cannot deny).
 Landlords and HOAs cannot prohibit qualifying systems.
-No interconnection agreement required for qualifying devices.
+No interconnection agreement required.

 What You Can't Do (Yet)